Can the head survive?

 "The head fell on the severed surface of the neck and I did not therefore have to take it up in my hands, as all the newspapers have vied with each other in repeating; I was not obliged even to touch it in order to set it upright.
 Chance served me well for the observation, which I wished to make."

-At an execution in 1905, the head would fall into a large zinc bucket.
+At an execution in 1905, which was public, the head would fall into a large zinc bucket.
 It would be impossible for Dr Beaurieux to see the eyes of the severed head without lifting it up.
 This is a key point that casts doubt on the accuracy of the report.
 Maybe it's just a myth.

 Several experiments have been made with severed heads, but this one, is one of the most serious – if it's true.